Drew-CodeRGV/TheWirelessMonitor/DEPLOYMENT.md

-# Deployment Guide for RSS News Aggregator
+# Deployment Guide for The Wireless Monitor

 ## Pre-Deployment Checklist